maxwellbrenner/TheOddsAPI-Interfacing/(1) API Documentation.md

 - **Returns**: A list of unique event dates and the count of events within the range.

 ### 2. `get_historical_mma_odds(api_key, snapshot_date)`
-- **Description**: Retrieves historical UFC odds for a specified date and time from The Odds API, using American odds format.
+- **Description**: Retrieves historical UFC odds for a specified date and time from `TheOddsAPI`, using American odds format.
 - **Returns**: JSON response data containing the odds information or `None` if the request fails.

 ### 3. `save_odds_to_csv(odds_data, file_name)`
-- **Description**: Appends structured odds data to a CSV file with UTF-8 encoding.
+- **Description**: Appends structured odds data to a CSV file with `UTF-8` encoding.
 If the file is empty, it adds a header row.
 - **Returns**: None, as it writes directly to a CSV file.

 ### 4. `get_and_save_odds_for_dates(api_key, event_dates, start_date, end_date, limit=None)`